 - Quirks: Habits, speech patterns, pet peeves

-How to Design a Character in 5 Steps (No Art Degree Required)
+Start Your Publishing Journey FOR FREEHow to Design a Character in 5 Steps (No Art Degree Required)

-Before you even think about eye color, ask yourself: why does this character exist?
+Step 1: Start with Purpose (What’s Their Job in Your Story?)
+Before you even think about eye color, ask yourself why this character exists.
 Are they the mentor who guides your protagonist?
 The love interest who complicates everything?
 The villain who represents your hero’s greatest fear?
 Every character needs a reason to be on the page.
-No tourists allowed in your story—everyone works here.
+No tourists allowed in your story, everyone works here.

-Here’s where most writers get it backwards.
+Step 2: Build from the Inside Out (Soul First, Swagger Second) Most writers get this backward.
 Instead of starting with “tall, dark, and handsome,” begin with personality.
 Are they optimistic or cynical?
 Do they lead with logic or emotion?
-Are they the person who brings homemade cookies to work or the one who steals lunches from the office fridge?
+Do they bring homemade cookies to work or steal lunches from the office fridge?
 Once you know their internal landscape, their external appearance becomes a natural extension of who they are.

-Nobody wants to read about someone who’s great at everything and loved by all.
+Step 3: Give Them Flaws (Perfect People Are Perfectly Boring) Nobody wants to read about someone who’s great at everything and loved by all.
 Flaws create conflict, and conflict creates compelling stories.
 Maybe your brilliant detective has trust issues, or your fearless warrior is terrified of spiders.
-The best character design ideas often come from revealing character histories by pairing strengths with contradictory weaknesses.
+The best character design ideas often come from pairing strengths with contradictory weaknesses.

-It’s not the generic stuff readers remember—it’s the fact that your character always orders exactly three ice cubes in their drink, or that they hum show tunes when they’re concentrating.
-These quirks don’t just add color; they reveal character.
+Step 4: Add Memorable Details (The Devil’s in the Specifics) Readers remember specifics: the fact that your character always orders exactly three ice cubes in their drink, or hums show tunes when they’re concentrating.
+These quirks reveal character as much as they add color.
 Choose details that feel authentic to who this person really is.

-Put your character in various scenarios and see how they react.
+Step 5: Test Them in Different Situations Put your character in various scenarios and see how they react.
 How do they handle stress?
 What makes them laugh?
 How do they treat service workers?
-If their responses feel predictable or inconsistent, you need more development time in the character workshop.
+If their responses feel predictable or inconsistent, they need more development time before you build a plot around them.

 What Makes a Good Character Design?
 The Secret Sauce